Acquisition by a Company of its own Shares

 The Board must approve a certificate stating:-

-• that in its opinion the company will, immediately after the acquisition, satisfy the solvency test; and
+- that in its opinion the company will, immediately after the acquisition, satisfy the solvency test;

-• the grounds for that opinion; and the certificate must be signed on the Board’s behalf by at least one of the directors.
+- the certificate must be signed on the Board’s behalf by at least one of the directors; and

 For the purposes of the Law, a company satisfies the solvency test if:-

-• it is able to pay its debts as they become due; and
+- it is able to pay its debts as they become due;

 Aside from any regulatory solvency requirements, essentially, the test constitutes a cash flow test and a net assets test.

 In analysing the cash flow test, the Board should consider all the company’s debts for which a legal obligation exists or which the company is otherwise obligated to fulfil.
-The definition of “debts” includes fixed preferential returns on shares ranking ahead of those in respect of which the share buy-back is made (except where that fixed preferential return is expressed in the Memorandum or Articles as being subject to the power of the directors to make distributions).
-This does not include debts arising by reason of the authorisation to effect the buy-back.
+Under the Law, “debts” include fixed preferential returns on shares ranking ahead of those in respect of which the share buy-back is made (except where that fixed preferential return is expressed in the Memorandum or Articles as being subject to the power of the directors to make distributions).
+However, debts do not include dividends payable in the future or debts arising by reason of the authorisation to effect the buy-back.
+“Liabilities”, however, include the amount that would be required, if the company were to be dissolved after the distribution, to repay all fixed preferential amounts payable by the company to members, at that time or on earlier redemption (except where such fixed preferential amounts are expressed in the company’s memorandum and articles as being subject to the power of directors to make distributions).

 There is no definition of what is meant by the phrase “as they become due”.
 Decisions of the English courts can be persuasive authority in the Royal Court of Guernsey.
 In the matter of Cheyne Finance Plc (in receivership) [2007] EWHC 2402 (Ch) judgment was given in respect of the meaning and interpretation of “unable to pay its debts as they fall due” in section 123(1)(e) of the UK Insolvency Act 1986.
 In particular, the court held that the phrase “as they become due” encompassed some consideration of the future debts of a company.
 The phrase also incorporates contingent liabilities, and these will need to be considered by the Board and determined by forming reasonable judgments as to the likelihood, amount and time of recovery against the company.
 A Board should also consider those contingent liabilities of the company which may not necessarily be recognised on its balance sheet by applicable accounting standards.